datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 ##### Defaults

-The `defaults` element is a dictionary of default values that will be applied to various Ambassador resources.
+The `defaults` element is a dictionary of default values that will be applied to various $productName$ resources.

 See [using defaults](../../using/defaults) for more information.